pixie-labs/opentelemetry-helm-charts/README.md

 ```

 At this point, you should be able to go to [http://localhost:8080/](http://localhost:8080/) to access the demo application UI, and [http://localhost:8080/grafana](http://localhost:8080/grafana) to access the Grafana dashboards.

+## Tutorial

+You can now follow the [tutorial guide](tutorial_steps.md) to explore the various tools we have installed